-The NHS Confederation has been vocal in pushing for local authorities and systems to be involved in the development and implementation of the service.
-We held a meeting for our members with Tom Riordan, chief executive of Leeds City Council and Sarah-Jane Marsh, chief executive of Birmingham Women’s and Children’s Hospital, who are respectively responsible for contract tracing and testing.
+We have been vocal in pushing for local authorities and systems to be involved in the development and implementation of the service.
+We held a meeting for our members with Tom Riordan, chief executive of Leeds City Council and Sarah-Jane Marsh, chief executive of Birmingham Women’s and Children’s Hospital, who are respectively responsible for contact tracing and testing.

 The test and trace service will be focused around four main actions: testing, tracing, containing and enabling.
 The service will be phased in and will initially be implemented in 11 areas.
 The local councils which are outside the pilot areas will be invited to participate in regular engagement and best practice sharing sessions.